Our sustainability commitment

 It is essential that the UK develops the right skills to achieve the UK’s goal of net-zero carbon emissions by 2050.

 We are playing our part in making sure that apprenticeships and technical education help achieve these targets.

 The green apprenticeships advisory panel (GAAP) will be made up of employers, supported by other key voices in this area.
 This will focus our efforts and make sure the right skills are in place for the future workforce to deliver the green technology shift the UK needs.

 We aim to do this by enhancing our current apprenticeships to ensure that they meet the needs of the employers within the growing green economy.
 We will also look at creating new apprenticeships to reflect new occupations to meet the challenge to reach net carbon zero.
 The GAAP have worked alongside the Green Jobs Taskforce created by BEIS to support the drive for 2 million new green jobs by 2030.

 The sustainability framework sets out the key themes for all employers to consider, no matter what sector they are in.
 This is a helpful guide, to ensure employers can consider how every apprenticeship can contribute to climate change goals.

 A brief summary of our plans to be a more sustainable organisation is below and more detail is set out in our environmental policy.
 We will:

-- reduce our resource consumption and associated carbon emissions
+reduce our resource consumption and carbon emissions heading towards net zero by 2050

-- keep paper consumption to a minimum through digital ways of working
+keep paper consumption to a minimum through digital working and manage the need to travel to/between offices by hybrid working

-- consider the use of public transport as the first option.
-We will minimise the use of vehicle hire where possible
+use public transport as the first option for travel and manage the use of vehicle hire to minimise carbon emissions where possible